USS America (CV-66): Final deployments

 Before returning to the Mediterranean, CVW-1 aircraft flew missions into southern Iraq from the Red Sea in support of Operation Southern Watch.
 On 12 December 1993, America transited the Suez before returning to Norfolk in February 1994.

 A unique operation developed 12 September 1994 due to the situation in Haiti.
 Dwight D. Eisenhower and America deployed with a large contingent of Army helicopters on board, but no air wings.
-The carriers headed for the Caribbean in support of President William Clinton's policy to restore democracy to Haiti.
+The carriers headed for the Caribbean in support of President Bill Clinton policy to restore democracy to Haiti.
 Dwight D. Eisenhower also embarked Navy squadrons HS-7, HCS-4 and HC-2.
 This was the first time that carriers deployed operationally with a large contingent of Army helicopters and no air wing on board.